mobiletonster/blogposts/code/stardrive/introduction.md

 We will also need to have .Net 7 installed, but this should get installed with Visual Studio 2022.
 In particular, make sure you install the `Web Workloads` when installing VS2022.

+### Sample Folder
+To follow along, it may be helpful to have the same sample folder I will be using.
+You can download and extract the  [StarDriveData.zip folder](sample-folder/StarDriveData.zip) and extract it to your "C:\\" drive.
+This folder contains some sample text, images, music and video files.

 ## Let's Begin
 [-> To Building StarDrive Agent Part 1][def2]